7 Top Amazon Metrics Sellers Should Track

 Like Negative Feedback Rate, Amazon looks at the date of the order, not the date the chargeback was received when calculating your chargeback rate.

-On a related note, another reviews stat to create and track would be your Review Velocity.
+On a related note, another review stat to create and track would be your Review Velocity.
 It is not on Amazon, but it’s an important metric for monitoring how many reviews you bring in per week or month against your percentage of units sold within that same timeframe.

 The quality of the customer review is just as important.
-Negative reviews will affect a customer's decision as to whether to purchase your product or even click through to your listing at all.
-So tracking overall star review count and the quality of your reviews is important and will also help you to determine whether there are issues with your product or that batch of your product so you can make informed decisions about your business.
+Negative reviews will affect a customer’s decision as to whether to purchase your product or even click through to your listing at all.
+So tracking your overall star review count and the quality of your reviews is important and will also help you to determine whether there are issues with your product or that batch of your product so you can make informed decisions about your business.

 Brand Performance under Reports > Business Reports will give you a review count per time period.